Blazebit/blaze-domain/README.md

 What is it?
 ===========

-Blaze-Domain provides a builder API and runtime model to describe a domain in an extendible way.
+Blaze-Domain provides a builder API and runtime model to describe a domain in an extensible way.

 The domain description does not require that Java classes or methods/fields exist for domain entity types and their attributes or functions.
 The _declarative_ submodule allows to determine a domain model based on class structures and their annotations which can be combined with the builder API to combine static and dynamic domain models.